Interview by Jack Apollo George

 Technology is normally seen as cold when nature is warm.
-It is angular when the natural world seeks to find gaps, to curve round obstacles.
-Technology is prone to obsolescence while nature’s value resides in its eternity.
-The sunlight we see each morning will be seen by millions before us, the wind blowing against us will have brushed the cheeks of thousands of other.
+It is angular when the natural world seeks to find gaps to curve round obstacles.
+Technology is prone to obsolescence, while nature’s value resides in its eternity.
+The sunlight we see each morning will be seen by millions before us.
+The wind blowing against us will have brushed the cheeks of thousands of others.
 Nature cannot grab hold of the moment, it knows nothing of time, so it only brushes past.
-But technology has allowed us to capture all these glorious phenomena, it lets us contain and re-emit them at will.
-As well as permitting our entire visual experience of the world, light is also ours to capture and produce, through photography and our many screens and bulbs.
+But technology has allowed us to capture all these glorious phenomena.
+It lets us contain and re-emit them at will.
+As well as permitting our entire visual experience of the world, light is also ours to capture and produce through photography and our many screens and bulbs.
 But this mastery of light has been a reluctant victory over the sun.
 We have become scared in recent years that this artificial illumination may not be serving us too well.

-I always had an interest in the natural world, but not only in biophysical nature, but more the physiology and phenomenology that surrounds our world of materials and physics.
+I always had an interest in the natural world, not only in biophysical nature but more in the physiology and phenomenology that surrounds our world of materials and physics.
 In order to challenge the physicality that surrounds us, I grow an interest in challenging, hacking, modifying and therefore playing with it.
-This is where my interest in interaction design and technology was born: emerging technologies, such as Augmented Reality or different sensors etc. allows us to explore our surrounding in a new way and through doing so learn more about our surrounded world and its physicality, materiality and physiology.
-I believe that understanding our surrounded world in a better way allows us to understand us as human beings and individuals more in-depth.
+This is where my interest in interaction design and technology was born: emerging technologies, such as Augmented Reality or different sensors etc., allows us to explore our surrounding in a new way and, through doing so, learn more about our surrounding world and its physicality, materiality and physiology.
+I believe that understanding our surrounding world in a better way allows us to understand ourselves as human beings and individuals more in-depth.

-Studio ABOVE & BELOW, focuses on interactive and immersive projects, based on hands-on research at the intersection of art, design and technologies like motion graphics, spatial design, 3D material and AR.
-For those that are not familiar with the studio’s practice; could you tell us more about it?
-What was the intellectual process that led you to found the studio?
+Studio ABOVE & BELOW focuses on interactive and immersive projects based on hands-on research at the intersection of art, design and technologies like motion graphics, spatial design, 3D material and AR.
+For those that are not familiar with the studio’s practice, could you tell us more about it?
+What was the intellectual process behind the studio?

-Perry-James Sugden, a London based critical designer and artist, and I founded the studio after graduating from the Royal College of Art.
-We had the vision in creating a collaborative and collective art and design practice that pushes the boundaries between speculative design and media art.
+Perry-James Sugden, a London-based critical designer and artist, and I founded the studio after graduating from the Royal College of Art.
+We had the vision of creating a collaborative and collective art and design practice that pushes the boundaries between speculative design and media art.

 Technology and nature are evolving, and we are evolving with it.
-But there is a risk for our well being.
+But there is a risk to our well-being.
 And this is why I think we need to push the uncontrolled element in technologies and in nature.

 Where do you see taking your work into?